 - Fishermen are required to take a training course on safe handling and release of protected species.

 Most U.S. catch of common thresher shark is from California (around 85 percent).
 Since 2004, total West Coast commercial shark landings have remained near or below 250 metric tons.
 The decline in landings reflects a decrease in drift gillnet effort, due in part to a large time/area closure implemented in 2001 to protect migrating and foraging leatherback sea turtles.
+In 2013, 66 metric tons of common thresher shark were landed on the West Coast.

 Fresh thresher shark catch is mainly sold to domestic restaurants, seafood markets, and grocery stores.
+The 2013 landings of Pacific common thresher shark were worth $117,626.

 Recreational fishermen also fish for common thresher shark.
 Off the West Coast, recreational catch varies widely from year to year but has averaged roughly 20 metric tons annually in recent years.
 Catch is estimated from angler surveys and dockside sampling.
 Recreational fishermen are limited to two thresher sharks per day.
+To better understand the impact of recreational fishing on the thresher shark, NOAA is working with external partners and anglers to study fishing practices, determine how many thresher sharks live or die after release, and to find ways to decrease the number of thresher sharks caught by their tails.

 Common thresher shark has a mild flavor.
 It’s firm, dense, and meat-like in texture.
 Raw thresher shark is white to tan with a pink blood line.